Zadie Smith: Career

-In 2023, Smith stated that she had been writing a historical novel since 2020, focusing on Arthur Orton, who was at the centre of the Tichborne case, a famous 19th-century court case involving identity theft, but spans the period from 1830s to the 1870s (significant for the Reform Act 1932 and the abolition of slavery).
+In 2023, Smith stated that she had been writing a historical novel since 2020, focusing on Arthur Orton, who was at the centre of the Tichborne case, a famous 19th-century court case involving identity theft, but spans the period from 1830s to the 1870s (significant for the Reform Act of 1832 and the abolition of slavery).
 She said that she tried to avoid Charles Dickens as an influence and subject, but that her research process showed her that there was "really no way to entirely avoid Mr. Charles Dickens" since several of the places and events of her story had a relation to him.
 The book also includes another real-life novelist of the time, William Ainsworth.
 Smith's historical novel, The Fraud, was published in September 2023.

 Reviewing The Fraud for The Independent, Martin Chilton said: "The novel pulls off the trick of being both splendidly modern and authentically old. ...
 The Fraud is the genuine article."
 According to Karan Mahajan, writing in The New York Times: "It offers a vast, acute panoply of London and the English countryside, and successfully locates the social controversies of an era in a handful of characters. ...
 Dickens may be dead, but Smith, thankfully, is alive."
 In a much longer review, putting The Fraud in context of Smith's other writings, Colin Burrow in The London Review of Books, highlights its "spiky delights".
 Burrow shows how "Smith gives a fresh angle to this often-told tale [Tichborne case] by concentrating on a key witness in the trials: Andrew Bogle, a Black man who grew up enslaved in Jamaica.
 There he became the page of Edward Tichborne...who was the manager of the Duke of Buckingham and Chandos's plantations around Kingston....Bogle himself remains the central enigma of the novel....Blowing a hole in earlier literature while feeling its weight is perhaps the main aim of The Fraud.
 Its restless movement between the 1830s and 1870s deliberately recalls the temporal span of Middlemarch" by George Eliot.

 In 2023, Smith was elected to the American Academy of Arts & Sciences.

 In October 2025, Smith's collection of essays Dead and Alive was published by Hamish Hamilton.

 Other activities

 Photographed by Jack Davison and choreographed by Lenio Kaklea, Smith was featured in Bottega Veneta's 2025 advertising campaign celebrating the 50th anniversary of its signature Intrecciato leather.

+Smith is featured on Devonté Hynes's fifth studio Album Essex Honey for the track "Vivid Light".
+She performed the track live with Blood Orange and Mustafa the Poet for BBC Music at Maida Vale Studios in December 2025.